mokshaproject/moksha/docs/main/tutorials/TurboGears2.rst

 You'll need to expose this widget and the moksha global resources to your templates.
-You could do this with some logic in a controller, but instead will just stuff it on every page for simplicity here.
+You could do this with some logic in a controller, but instead we'll just stuff it on every page for simplicity here.

 Edit ``tutorial/lib/base.py`` and add the following **inside** the ``__call__``
 method: